 Wendy Wallace leads Poynter’s development and marketing work.
 She is the institute’s primary contact with foundations that support Poynter with grants, and the staff who lead Poynter’s fund-raising and marketing communications efforts are on her team.

-Wendy became the high school program director at Poynter in 2004, organizing workshops for high school students and teaching at high school journalism conventions across the country.
-Because of her marketing and business background, she began assisting with Poynter’s development work a few years later and now manages a grants portfolio of about $750,000/year.
-She also helped launch Poynter’s revitalized journalism entrepreneurship program in 2010.
+Wendy first worked for Poynter as the high school program director in 2004, organizing workshops for high school students and teaching at high school journalism conventions across the country.
+Because of her marketing and business background, she began assisting with Poynter’s development work a few years later and now manages a grants portfolio of about $1-million/year.
+She helped launch a journalism entrepreneurship program at Poynter in 2010.

-She earned Certified Journalism Educator teaching certification from the Journalism Education Association in 2010.
-Wendy is past president of the Indiana University Journalism Alumni Board, served on the advisory committee for the Journeys in Journalism program for the Pinellas County Schools and is on the advisory board for the Center for Scholastic Journalism at Kent State University.
+She is a Certified Journalism Educator from the Journalism Education Association and won that group’s 2015 Friend of Scholastic Journalism Award.
+She serves on the advisory committee for the Journeys in Journalism program for the Pinellas County Schools and for the Center for Scholastic Journalism at Kent State University.

 Wendy is the author of this white paper sharing the conclusions of the national news literacy summit she organized in 2014 for the Robert R. McCormick Foundation.
 The convening gathered more than 100 leaders in education, research and academia, journalism, media technology and 21st-century learning to discuss strategies for ensuring that young people learn tools and strategies to be informed citizens and voters.